EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 ## Part II - Forward and reverse read number check

-I make sure that the number of reads in the forward R1 files are the same as those in the reverwe R2 files.
+I make sure that the number of reads in the forward R1 files are the same as those in the reverse R2 files.
 The command gz_stats calls the script run_fastq_gz_stats.sh.
 Therein the stats2 command links to the fastq_gz_stats.plx script.
 The filename suffix that targets R1 and R2 files needs to be supplied as an argument.

 ```linux
 gz_stats R1.fq.gz > R1.stats